chrisscastaneda/Methods-for-Data-Analysis-Final-Project/README.md

 For a complete overview of the project, please refer to [final_project_writeup.pdf](https://github.com/chrisscastaneda/Methods-for-Data-Analysis-Final-Project/blob/master/final_project_writeup.pdf).

+## RESULTS

+My algorithm sifted through nearly 17,000 pieces of legislation, nearly every piece of legislation introduced into the Wisconsin state legislature over the past two decades, and ultimately produced a list of [246 identified bills](https://github.com/chrisscastaneda/Methods-for-Data-Analysis-Final-Project/blob/master/crime_bills_in_wi.csv) as possible matches for ALEC model legislation.
+This algorithm is simply a first pass over the data.
+Deeper analysis of these identified bills is necessary in order to identify model legislation.

 ## ANALYSIS

 This project was an exercise in Natural Language Processing using R.  To recreate my analysis, clone this repo and run [final_project.R](https://github.com/chrisscastaneda/Methods-for-Data-Analysis-Final-Project/blob/master/final_project.R) in R, or RStudio, i.e. form the R console, run (note: may take up to ten minutes to run):